 Mexico is the 14th largest country in the world and is divided into 32 States.
 Cancún is in the state of Quintana Roo.
 Just like many popular tourist destinations, there are several tours offered in Cancún, either within Quintana Roo or to the nearby states.
-On the 26th of September we decided to take a break from the busy city life and went on a day tour to Chichén Itzá (pronounced tjitj’en itsa) which is approximately 200 km away from Cancún, in the state of Yucatán.
+On the 26th of September 2018 I decided to take a break from the busy city life and went on a day tour to Chichén Itzá (pronounced tjitj’en itsa) which is approximately 200 km away from Cancún, in the state of Yucatán.
 The full day tour (8am – 6pm) was 36 USD (R 530) pp and included a buffet lunch with delicious Mexican food and a stop for a swim at XCajum (pronounced shka hum) cenote.

 On our way to Chichén Itzá, our helpful guide informed us about the Maya culture.
 I thoroughly enjoyed learning from him because prior to booking the tour I did not know anything about the cultures in Mexico or that Chichén Itzá even exists.